Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Methods

 \subsection{Splitting}

-Preliminary tests have shown that LLMs, especially smaller ones, struggle to rephrase long sentences in a single round, often omitting important parts.
-Moreover, some of the input instances consist of whole documents containing multiple sentences, e.g. news articles in HN (see section \ref{sec:evaluation}).
+Our preliminary tests have shown that LLMs, especially smaller ones, struggle to rephrase long sentences in a single round, often omitting important parts.
+Moreover, some of the input instances consist of whole documents containing multiple sentences, e.g. news articles (see section \ref{sec:evaluation}).

-To divide input text into fragments fit for rephrasing we perform a cascade of the following splitting operations: \begin{enumerate} \item Splitting the input types -- this only applies to FC data (see section \ref{sec:evaluation}) which combine the evidence and the claim in a single input. \item Splitting on newline characters, \item Splitting text into sentences using LAMBO \citep{Przybya2022}, \item Splitting on characters indicating phrase boundaries: dashes, quotation marks, commas and colons; as long as the results are at least 60 characters long. \end{enumerate}

-For each of the fragments we also preserve its offset to be able to combine changes to different fragments in a single output text.
+To divide input text into fragments fit for rephrasing, we perform the following splitting operations\footnote{These rules were established based on a manual analysis of the output of the rephrasing module (for development portion of PR dataset, GEMMA-2B model, BiLSTM and BERT victims).
+We noticed that fragments shorter than 60 characters lacked the sufficient context for the LLM to rephrase, resulting in loss of meaning.
+Moreover, punctuation proved to be a good opportunity to separate longer phrases while maintaining semantic consistency.}: { \begin{enumerate} \itemsep{-0.2em} \item Splitting the input types -- this only applies to examples which combine the evidence and the claim in a single input (see section \ref{sec:evaluation}), \item Splitting on newline characters, \item Splitting into sentences with LAMBO \citep{Przybya2022}, \item Splitting on characters indicating phrase boundaries: dashes, quotation marks, commas and colons; as long as the results are at least 60 characters long. \end{enumerate} } For each of the fragments we also preserve its offset to be able to combine changes to different fragments in a single output text.